Loganzerb/CCNP-Enterprise-Lab-Portfolio/README.md

 Import the selected export into a separate CML lab, check node/image mappings and VLAN availability, and establish its starting state before following the relevant case.
 STP and MSTP exports require particular attention to VLAN creation because their saved configuration blocks do not include explicit VLAN-creation stanzas.
 Record fresh verification after applying repairs.

 EIGRP, OSPF, and BGP have sanitized configuration extracts but no CML export in this snapshot.
 FHRP provides selected configuration evidence without a complete configuration set or export.
+DHCP includes four reconstructed working configurations and a captured server-pool excerpt, but no CML export.
 These materials support review and reconstruction with additional setup; their configuration guides describe the boundaries.

 ## Evidence scope